textpattern/textpattern.github.io/brand/user-docs-guide.md

 #### Example list

-Less frequently needed are example lists, and these have their own selector, `.example--list`.
+Less frequently needed are example lists, and these have their own selector, `.list--example`.
 Example list styling looks like example text styling plus list style types are changed to circles and positioned inside the list container, thus the need for a unique selector:

 * item one
 * item two